isomerpages/moe-chijolotn/_school-information/Vision, Mission, Core Values.md

 </ul>

 <h4><strong>Qualities of an IJ OLN Graduate</strong></h4>
-The IJ OLN girl for Tomorrow will Live out the IJ Mission and our GRACIA values as she will..<br>
+The IJ OLN girl for Tomorrow will Live out the IJ Mission and our GRACIA values as she ...<br>
 <ul><li>Leads with initiative, serves with love.</li>
 <li>Thinks creatively and critically</li>
 <li>Communicates confidently.</li>